Edwyn-Gamagora2017/Synthesis3d/README.md

-# Synthesis3d
+# Synthesis of 3d images
 Algorithms for synthesis of 3d images.
+It includes:
-It includes the intersection of rays and objects; reflexion; direct and indirect lighting; and bounding boxes.
+- The intersection of rays and objects;
+- Reflexion;
+- Direct and indirect lighting;
+- Bounding boxes.